mehdime/DbContextScope/README.md

 DbContextScope
 ==============

-A simple, correct and flexible way to manage your Entity Framework DbContext instances.
+A simple and flexible way to manage your Entity Framework DbContext instances.

 `DbContextScope` was created out of the need for a better way to manage DbContext instances in Entity Framework-based applications.